sfigg/commercialization-public/customize/power-settings/adaptive-hibernate.md

 * Eliminate resuming to a dead battery.
 * Provide a great [Modern Standby](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/modern-standby) (MS) experience by ensuring that the system remains in MS for as long as possible.

-To support the new triggers, the system is enabled with default values.
-However, OEMs can program these new triggers to ensure that machines hibernate to provide the best possible experience to users.
+To support the adaptive hibernate triggers, the system is enabled with default values.
+However, OEMs can program these triggers to ensure that machines hibernate to provide the best possible experience to users.

 ## System requirements